JeremyAnsel/xwa_hooks/xwa_hook_d3d/zip/readme.txt

 Place hook_d3d.dll and hook_d3d.cfg next to xwingalliance.exe

-Set "IsHookD3DEnabled = 1" in "hook_d3d.cfg".
+Set "IsHookD3DEnabled = 1" in "hook_d3d.cfg" or in the "hook_d3d" section of "hooks.ini".

 *** Patch ***